nikolai-sh/Library/README.md

 1. Creating a skeleton website.
    * Create Language model.
 2. Using models.
    * For the BookInstance list view, add code to display the book, status, due back date, and id (rather than the default __str__() text).
    * Add an inline listing of Book items to the Author detail view using the same approach as we did for Book/BookInstance.
+3. Django admin site.
+   * The LocalLibrary base template includes a title block.
+Override this block in the index template and create a new title for the page.
+   * Modify the view to generate counts for genres and books that contain a particular word (case insensitive), and pass the results to the context.

 ## Quick Start